City trip Culture Europe Featured The Netherlands

 Musea in Amsterdam - NXT

-NXT is also located in Amsterdam North: a museum that focuses on what they call New Media Art.
+NXT is also located in Amsterdam North: a museum focused on what they call New Media Art.
 Everything you see here is set up via digital installations.
-The result is trippy to say the least: strange Chinese games that philosophize about identity, the material world and the question of whether a soul can suffer in hell when there is no body left to feel the pain; impressive LED projections of your moving self and entire rooms that seem to spin around in psychedelic colors and patterns.
+The result is trippy to say the least: strange Chinese games that philosophize about identity, the material world and the question of whether a soul can suffer in hell when there is no body left to feel the pain (yeah that one was heavy); impressive LED projections of your moving self and entire rooms that seem to spin around in psychedelic colors and patterns.
 Very unique and refreshing experience, especially compared to the average standard museum.
 Contractually I’m not allowed to write about it, but a visit to another typical Amsterdam attraction (you know which one) before you walk in here doesn’t seem like the worst idea.

 Musea in Amsterdam - Museum Vrolik